Skip to content

 As you add more parts in the part studio, you can insert them individually into the assembly with the green checkmark, double click on the initial group, and add the part to the group to avoid mating it.
 This means that new part will always stay in the same place relative to where it was designed in the part studio.

-If the subsystem has multiple moving parts (like an over-the-bumper intake or elevator), create a mate connector on the master sketch for each degree of freedom.
+If the subsystem has multiple moving parts (like an over-the-bumper intake or elevator), create a mate connector on the main layout sketch for each degree of freedom.
 This may be a pivot point or the starting point of a slider mate (in the case of an elevator).
 Make each mate connector owned by the origin cube.

 Repeat steps 4-7 of the process for all other rigid subassemblies, if applicable.
 This will result in each subassembly being rigid, with the origin cube fastened to the origin and all the parts in the same place as in the part studio.
 Each subassembly will also contain the mate connectors owned by the origin cube.